zkrising/Tachi/database-seeds/README.md

 You can then use a tool like [MongoDB Compass](https://www.mongodb.com/products/compass) to analyse the data.

+## Contribution

+If your change involves inserting or removing records, you **must** run `node scripts/deterministic-collection-sort.js`.
+This will ensure diffs stay somewhat sane.

 ## I want db dumps for things like scores and users!

 Coming soon...